ngeiswei/tv-toolbox/README.md

 3. Sample `pab ~ TVab` (within valid bounds)
 4. Calculate `pAB = (pa*pab + pb*pab) / (1 + pab)`

-Let us consider that assuming that `A <-> B` is completely unknown is equivalent to assuming a Bayes's prior over `TVab`, thus with a uniform second order distribution.
+Let us consider that assuming that `A↔B` is completely unknown is equivalent to assuming a Bayes's prior over `TVab`, thus with a uniform second order distribution.
 We still need to sample `TVab` so that `pAB` is within valid bounds.
 To that end let us derive the